-For example, let’s say you want to refinance your loan and you have an existing principal balance of $100,000.
+For example, let’s say you want to refinance your loan, and you have an existing principal balance of $100,000.
 The refinance with the new lender is for $150,000.
-By combining them into a new loan you’ll only have to pay a mortgage recording tax on the difference between the two, in this case, $50,000.
-Without the CEMA loan, you would have to pay tax on the full $150,000.
+By combining them into a new loan, you’ll only have to pay a mortgage recording tax on the difference between the two, in this case, $50,000.
+Without the loan, you would have to pay tax on the full $150,000.

-As for the seller, they save money on their transfer taxes by only paying taxes on the sale price of the home, minus the remaining mortgage debt that is being transferred to the buyer.
+The seller saves money on their transfer taxes by only paying taxes on the sale price of the home, minus the remaining mortgage debt transferred to the buyer.

 The CEMA loan comes with fees, the cost of which is up to the bank to decide.
 The process is also a lot easier when done through your current lender since you don’t need approval for reassigning the loan.
-However, if you’re switching banks your first lender has to approve assigning the mortgage to the new one.
+However, if you’re switching banks, your first lender must approve assigning the mortgage to the new one.

 The downside for buyers is that splitters are uncommon.
 It’s quite rare to see two banks agree on a CEMA loan.
-This may change in the future if we see interest rates climb enough that the difference in savings outweighs the cost.
+Potentially could change if we see interest rates climb enough that the difference in savings outweighs the cost.
 Only time will tell.